rossmounce/Trying-beautiful-soup/README.md

 * sudo apt-get install ipython-notebook
 * sudo apt-get install python-bs4  # I've seen websites that say it's python-beautifulsoup4: this is all lies!

+# Running it

+* Run bash create_subfolders.sh first to create a subfolder for each html file (I would do this in the python script if I knew how!)
+* Iterate over each html file, apply the beautiful soup python script to each:

+for i in *.html ; do python get-figures.py $i ; done ;